saesh/BarberShopAkka/README.md

 # BarberShopAkka
-Sleeping barber shop problem implementation with Akka
+A simple approach to the [sleeping barber problem](https://en.wikipedia.org/wiki/Sleeping_barber_problem) with Akka.